mephistoshadow/group_match_web_app/README.md

 ### User Home Page: */dashboard*

 After authentication, the user is redirected to the user home page.
 On this page the user can manage their current course enrollment, which is reflected in the drop-down menu titled *Courses*.
 Clicking *Join* or *Drop* on any of the listed courses adds or removes, respectively, the target course from the user's drop-down list of enrolled courses.
-Data sharing is not implemented in this phase, and any changes to the user's enrolled courses are not reflected in the other pages.

 ### User Search Page: */search*